Fractional conformal Laplacians and fractional Yamabe problems: Introduction

-The organization of this paper is as follows: in next section we will recall the work from \cite{fractional-laplacian} to make possible the passage from pseudo-differential equations to second order elliptic boundary value problems like in \cite{Caffarelli-Silvestre}.
+In section 2 we recall the work from \cite{fractional-laplacian} to make possible the passage from pseudo-differential equations to second order elliptic boundary value problems as in \cite{Caffarelli-Silvestre}.
 In Section 3 we study regularity ($L^\infty$ and Schauder estimates) for degenerate elliptic boundary value problems.
-And more importantly we will establish the Hopf type maximum principle.
-In Section 4 we formulate the fractional Yamabe problem and obtain some properties for the fractional case that are analogous to the original Yamabe problem with the help of the Hopf type maximum principle.
-In Section 5 we collect the analysis of sharp weighted Sobolev trace inequalities.
-We will define, on any conformal manifold, the fractional Yamabe constant associated with an asymptotically hyperbolic metric and show that the one of the standard round sphere associated the standard hyperbolic metric is the largest.
-In Section 6 we will take a subcritical approximation and prove our Theorem \ref{thm1}.
-In the last section we will adopt the calculation from \cite{Escobar:conformal-deformation} and prove our Theorem \ref{thm2}.
+And more importantly we establish the Hopf type maximum principle.
+In Section 4 we formulate the fractional Yamabe problem and obtain some properties for the fractional case that are analogous to the original Yamabe problem with the help of the Hopf-type maximum principle.
+In Section 5 we analyze sharp weighted Sobolev trace inequalities.
+We define, on any conformal manifold, the fractional Yamabe constant associated with an asymptotically hyperbolic metric and show that the one of the standard round spheres associated to the standard hyperbolic metric is the largest.
+In Section 6 we take a subcritical approximation and prove our Theorem \ref{thm1}.
+In the last section we adopt the calculation from \cite{Escobar:conformal-deformation} and prove our Theorem \ref{thm2} by choosing a suitable test function.

+We finally mention the two related works \cite{Barrios-Colorado-DePablo-Sanchez,Servadei} on nonlinearities with critical exponents for the fractional Laplacian.